Voter Communications Bulletin

 1. How can I register to vote?

-While the Beaufort County Board of Voter Registration and Elections (VR & E) Bluffton satellite office is temporarily closed due to the pandemic, the main office in Beaufort is open to the public.
+Update: The Beaufort County Board of Voter Registration and Elections (VR & E) main office and satellite offices in Bluffton and Hilton Head are open to the public.
 A Voter Registration application can also be requested by telephone (843) 255-6900 or by email to Vote.Beaufort [at] elections.sc.gov.
 Citizens with an SC driver’s license or SC ID card issued by the SC Department of Motor Vehicles can register online at scvotes.gov.

 2. I recently moved, how do I update my address on my voter registration record, or check my voter status?